ArzoneT99/basic-subnet/README.md

 - `uid`: The unique identifier of the miner.
 - `options`: The list of options available for the miner to select from.
 - `response`: The miner's selected option in response to the query.
-- `score`: The score assigned by the validator to the miner's response.
-- `ground_truth`: The ground truth established by the validator based on initial miner responses.
 - `weights`: The weights assigned by the validator to the miner's response.

 The `HIPProtocol` class also provides `serialize` and `deserialize` methods to convert the protocol instance to bytes and vice versa for network transmission.